Where Description Ends: The Philosophical Foundations of the Ordered Patch Theory

 First, conscious experience is what it is like [2] to be a self-referential compression algorithm running under severe bandwidth constraints.
 The human observer processes roughly eleven million bits of sensory data per second.
 It is conscious of approximately fifty [7].
 Between those two numbers lies a compression ratio of roughly five orders of magnitude — a one-way informational bottleneck that defines the structure of everything we experience.

 Third, any observer maintaining a predictive model of itself under bandwidth constraints necessarily possesses a blind spot.
 The self-model — the observer’s internal representation of itself — cannot be as complex as the observer it is modelling.
-This is not a technological limitation; it is a mathematical necessity, analogous to the way a book cannot contain a complete description of itself (including the description, including the description of the description, without end).
-The formal name for this blind spot is the Phenomenal Residual, denoted \Delta_{\text{self}}.
+This is not a technological limitation; it is a budget constraint — and, on the foundational paper’s corrected reading, a capacity gap rather than a logical paradox: modelling its own closed action-perception loop is work the same bounded system must fund, and the self-channel is exactly where the funding runs out.
+The formal name for this blind spot is the Phenomenal Residual, denoted \Delta_{\text{self}}; its positivity is the framework’s central conjecture (Conjecture P-4), not a theorem.

 I.2 The Three Identifications